vivek306/WindowsIOTMotorDrivers/README.md

 More info on this project can be found in https://www.hackster.io/vivek306/windows-iot-stepper-servo-and-dc-motors-66c0c8

+Please note all these libraries requires the Platform to be in "ARM->Remote device" to Debug (I will make it work with all platforms eventually)

 ```c#
 // DC Motor Pins
 private const int PCA9685_DC1_Pin = 15, DCInputAPin = 17, DCInputBPin = 27;